Applications

 individual qualifications

-National Student Council: (school must have an active NatStuCo membership)
+National Association of Student Council: (school must have an active NatStuCo membership)

 National Council of Excellence (student council award)